 There is nothing stopping you however from using both niacinamide and retinol within the same product.
 The formulation may not be as potent as using each ingredient separately, but many find this to be more convenient, especially if retinol is new to their daily skincare regime.

-Can you use retinol with niacinamide and hyaluronic acid?
+Can you use hyaluronic acid, niacinamide and retinol?

-Niacinamide and hyaluronic acid are both gentle and effective skincare ingredients, many users find them easy to use with no to very few side effects.
-With retinol being known as one of the most potent ingredients this does mean it comes with several warnings and rules when introducing it into your routine.
-By pairing all three of these ingredients together you are able to keep the skin hydrated, the barrier fully functions and its optimal strongest state and finally, ensuring that retinol is easier to use with a reduction in the drying side effects it is known for.
+Niacinamide and hyaluronic acid are both gentle yet effective skincare ingredients, many users find them easy to use with no to very few side effects.
+With retinol being known as one of the most potent ingredients means it comes with several warnings and rules when introducing it into your routine.
+By pairing all three of these ingredients together you can keep the skin hydrated, the protective skin barrier strengthened, and in its healthiest state, finally, preventing retinol from causing the skin to become dry and irritated.

 If you are wanting to know more about niacinamide, hyaluronic acid and retinol and how this potent trio can work together on your skin there is a dedicated blog post about using these ingredients in your skincare routine.